 The author provides a list of tools used to track application performance in this blog post.

 Most importantly, they provide a brief introduction and background on how monitoring software can solve business problems.
 They also discuss key metrics such as CPU utilization and interpreting these data points during a production deployment.
 The blog uses anecdotes from one company that successfully used monitoring software to improve their deployment process as an example for other companies.
 Application performance monitoring (APM) is a term used to describe the process of collecting, analyzing, and reporting performance data related to an application.
 It can be used as a framework to monitor and troubleshoot any application’s performance issues/errors.

 Software testing is a vast and ever-evolving field, but there is one that has steadily grown in popularity: Continuous Testing.
 Continuous testing has been around for years, the benefits of which the industry has come to understand more and more.
 But what exactly is it?

-Once a code clears different QA test cases, the Operations team deploys the code in the production environment.
-Powers continuous testing in your DevOps environment.
+Once a code clears different QA test cases, the Operation team deploys the code in the production environment.
+Powers continuous testing in your DevOps cloud environment.

 Start Your DevOps Implementation Today

 DevOps has been widely adopted by organizations of all shapes and sizes.
 It is one of the most sought-after tech trends in recent years because it optimizes the development process.
 It improves collaboration between developers.

 The DevOps implementation approach is categorized into 3 main stages of the software development life cycle: Build (DevOps Continuous Integration) Test (DevOps Continuous Testing) Release (DevOps Continuous Delivery).
 The DevOps model enables your developers and operations teams to achieve these results.
 It helps in your DevOps Journey by Integrating with tools like Saucelabs, Jira, and Github.